Lince (tank): Bidding

 In 1984, the Spanish Ministry of Defense declared its intent to set aside 120 billion pesetas (1.1 billion U.S. dollars) for a future tank program and attracted interest from five foreign companies.
 German company Krauss-Maffei and Spanish company Santa Bárbara presented a joint bid in mid-1984 that would produce a tank based on 1970s technology.
-The French government proposed to cooperate with Spain in designing a tank complete with new technology—France would later develop this programme on its own as the AMX-Leclerc.
+The French government proposed to cooperate with Spain in designing a tank complete with new technology—France would later develop this programme on its own as the Leclerc.
 However, the French admitted that there would be restrictions placed on Empresa Nacional Santa Bárbara when it came to exporting the tank.
 The Italian government proposed a similar deal for a cooperative tank design.
 The American company General Dynamics and British company Vickers offered the M1 Abrams and Valiant, respectively; the Spanish government rejected their offers the following year because of the low likelihood of local production and export of the tank.
 By late 1985, the only offers still under consideration were those from the German-Spanish collaboration and the French and Italian governments.